About

 This program will explore very concrete questions about transformers as models of computation.
 This includes algorithmic ideas to reduce the complexity of training to nearly linear in the length of the input, as well as scaling laws studying how cross-entropy loss scales with model size, data set size, and amount of compute.
 The program will also explore how scaling laws might help in understanding high-level outcomes such as the emergence of complex skills in LLM models.

-Three additional workshops take place in Fall 2024, during Part 1 of the program.
+Three additional workshops took place in Fall 2024, during Part 1 of the program.

 Organizers